Gdreamlend/dnmp/README.md

-Quickly build & run in Windows
+Quickly build & run for Windows
 -----

 ```